carlos-agea/net-hashmap/README.md

 # net-hashmap
 In-memory key value store.
 The store supports data storage and retrieval through TCP, UDP, and http REST interfaces.
+The operations set, get, has and remove are supported.
 #HTTP
 ```
 http://localhost:8000/set/name=carlos